canro91/canro91.github.io/_posts/2020-09-28-SQLServerTuningTips.md

 To run this query, SQL Server has to go through all the rows in the `dbo.Orders` table to convert the `OrderNumber` from `VARCHAR(20)` to `INT`.

-To decide when implicit conversion happens, you can check [Microsoft Data Type Precedence table](https://docs.microsoft.com/en-us/sql/t-sql/data-types/data-type-precedence-transact-sql?view=sql-server-ver15).
+To decide when implicit conversions happen, SQL Server follows a [Data Type Precedence table](https://docs.microsoft.com/en-us/sql/t-sql/data-types/data-type-precedence-transact-sql?view=sql-server-ver15).
 Types with lower precedence convert to types with higher precedence.
-For example, `VARCHAR` will be always converted to `INT` and to `NVARCHAR`.
+For example, `VARCHAR` will be always converted to `INT` and `NVARCHAR` types.

-Use the below script to indentify queries with implicit conversion. [[Source]](https://blog.sqlauthority.com/2018/06/11/sql-server-how-to-fix-convert_implicit-warnings/).
+Use the below script to indentify queries with implicit conversions. [[Source]](https://blog.sqlauthority.com/2018/06/11/sql-server-how-to-fix-convert_implicit-warnings/).

 ```sql
 SELECT TOP(50) DB_NAME(t.[dbid]) AS [Database Name],